-Ketchup is one of the most kid-loved foods out there, and some kids (mine!) will eat anything, including liver, with ketchup on it.
-Unfortunately, most store-bought versions are packed with GMO tomatoes and high fructose corn syrup.
+Tomato ketchup is one of the most kid-loved foods out there.
+Some kids (mine!) will eat anything (including liver) with ketchup on it.
+Unfortunately, most store-bought versions are packed with mystery spices and high fructose corn syrup.

-It really is worthwhile to make homemade ketchup.
-The taste, texture, and flavor blows store-bought ketchup out of the water!
+It really is worthwhile to make your own ketchup.
+The taste, texture, and flavor blow store-bought ketchup out of the water!
+My kids love how flavorful it is and put ketchup on everything when we have a batch of this in the fridge.
 This is one well-loved condiment in our house.

 Spice Is Nice!